-If you’re a pet owner, you want the best for your four-legged friend.
-Our animals are part of the family and providing what’s best for them is a top priority for many pet owners.
+All pet owners want the best for their pets.
+Our pets are our family and providing what’s best for them is a top priority.

-CBD for pets is becoming increasingly popular as the market continues to expand.
+As the market continues to expand, many pet owners are giving their four-legged loved ones CBD.
 It’s suggested that the CBD pet market will be worth $125 million by 2022.

 If you’re interested in using CBD for your own pet, it’s important to know how to safely and effectively incorporate it into your pet’s regular routine.